johnrijoy/pyplay/README.txt

 USAGE:
 1. have vlc installed on the device and following libraries
 2. navigate to the folder conatining the python file
-3. start an python REPR
+3. execute the python file
+   --python3 pyplay.py
+   OR
+   open python REPL and
-    >>> from pyplay import p
+   >>>from pyplay import p
-    >>> p.play("song name")
+   >>>p.play("song_name")

 COMMANDS:
-p.play("song name") - can be used to start playing a song and to change to a different song p.pause() -  to pause and resume an already playing song. p.stop() - to stop playing.
+play <song_name> - can be used to start playing a song and to change to a different song add <song_name> - cad be used to add a song to the queue search <song_name> - to search for a particular song and add to the queue pause -  to pause and resume an already playing song. rmlast - remove last added song skip - skip the current song showq - to list all songs in playlist stop - to stop playing. end - to end the program help - to show list of commands

 COMMENTS:
 more functionality will be added later on